VazkiiMods/BotaniaCD/README.txt

 4. If You Don't Have Any Questions

-Please enjoy the contents of the CD and continue enjoying Botania.
+Please enjoy the contents of the CD and continue to enjoy Botania.
 Thank you for all of your support over the past 10 years.

 5. Useful Links